Take a deeper look into what makes us unique. Read our vision, meet our staff.

 SouthPark Church is a community of friendly people who are learning to have healthy relationships with God and one another.
 We're a group of imperfect people seeking to live abundant lives.
 We gather together once a week to worship God, find encouragement and hope, and grow closer to Jesus.

-We'd love for you to join us at Phillip's Place Regal Theater on Sundays at 9:00 am or 10:30 am.
+We'd love for you to join us at Phillip's Place Regal Theater on Sundays at 9:00 am for Traditional Worship or 10:30 am for Modern Worship.
 We've created two unique styles of worship that you can read about on our worship page.
 There's no dress code, so come as you are.
 We can't wait to meet you!
-You can reach out to us here if you have any questions before your visit.

 My main responsibilities at SouthPark Church include casting vision for the direction of the church, teaching at the weekend worship services, and leading the staff.
 I am a graduate of High Point University and Harvard University.
 I am married to Lora and we have two sons.